Pakistan's election commission announces Punjab poll schedule; election on May 14 as directed by Supreme Court | Law-Order

 As per the schedule announced by the election commission on Wednesday, polling for elections in Punjab will be held on May 14.
 The last date for filing an appeal against the decision of the Returning Officer regarding the nomination papers will be April 10.

-''The ECP hereby recalls its notification of even number dated March 22, 2023 and in partial modification to this commission's notification of March 8, 2023 hereby revises the following stages of the election programme for the conduct of general elections to the provincial assembly of Punjab,'' the Express Tribune newspaper reported, citing the revised notification.
+''The ECP hereby recalls its notification of even number dated March 22, 2023 and in partial modification to this commission's notification of March 8, 2023 hereby revises the following stages of the election programme for the conduct of general elections to the provincial assembly of Punjab,'' the revised notification said.

+In the notification, the ECP said that under the new schedule, the last date for the filing of appeals against the decisions of the returning officer rejecting or accepting the candidates' nomination papers has been set as April 10.

 According to the revised schedule, the election tribunal will decide on the appeals by April 17, and the last date for publishing the new list of candidates will be April 18.